Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Review of QCNN

-A QCNN is prospective for quantum advantages in NISQ devices because of its two significant features.
+The QCNN is promising for quantum advantages in NISQ devices because of its two significant features.
 One is its high feasibility.
-In QCNN, since the number of qubits decreases exponentially in each pooling layer, the circuit depth is $\mO(\log n)$.
-This logarithmic depth is advantageous for NISQ devices in which the number of possible gate operations is limited.
-The other feature of QCNN is its high trainability.
-In many variational quantum algorithms, the exponential vanishing of the gradient in a loss function, known as the barren plateau phenomenon, prevents scalable optimization~\cite{McClean2018-qf, Cerezo2021-tq, Ortiz_Marrero2021-ni}.
-Meanwhile, Ref.~\cite{Pesah2021-py} proved that QCNN does not suffer from the barren plateaus due to the logarithmic depth and the locality of unitary operations and observables.
-This property leads to the high trainability of QCNN, which is crucial for achieving quantum advantages in QML tasks.
+Since the number of qubits in the QCNN decreases exponentially in each pooling layer, the circuit depth is $\mO(\log n)$.
+This logarithmic depth is advantageous for NISQ devices where the number of possible gate operations is limited.
+The other feature of the QCNN is its high trainability.
+In many variational quantum algorithms, the exponential vanishing of the gradient in a loss function, known as the barren plateau phenomenon, prevents scalable optimization~\cite{McClean2018-qf, Cerezo2021-tq, Ortiz_Marrero2021-ni, Holmes2022-uk}.
+Meanwhile, Ref.~\cite{Pesah2021-py} proved that the QCNN does not suffer from the barren plateaus due to the logarithmic depth and the locality of unitary operations and observables.
+The absence of barren plateaus leads to the high trainability of the QCNN, which is crucial for achieving quantum advantages in QML tasks.

-The high resource requirement of measurements for optimization presents practical difficulties in QNNs, including QCNN~\cite{Cerezo2021-un}.
-Let us estimate the required measurement cost in QCNN.
+However, the high resource requirement of measurements for optimization presents practical difficulties in QNNs, including QCNN~\cite{Cerezo2021-un}.
+Let us estimate the required measurement cost in the QCNN.
 First, we suppose that half of the qubits are discarded at each pooling layer and the number of variational parameters is $\mO(n)+\mO(n/2)+\mO(n/4)+\cdots \sim \mO(n)$ in total [in common QCNNs, gates acting in parallel share the same parameters, thus, the number of independent parameters is $\mO(\log n)$, but measuring the gradient of the loss function requires $\mO(n)$ cost (see Sec.~\ref{sec: grad_eff} for details)].
 We also let $N_\text{train}, N_\text{epoch}$, and $N_\text{shot}$ denote the number of training data, maximum epoch (one epoch refers to a complete iteration through a dataset), and the number of measurement shots used per observable, respectively.
 Then, the total required number of shots during training is $\mO(nN_\text{train}N_\text{epoch}N_\text{shot})$.
-In terms of practicality, QCNN is not easy to implement for large-scale problems in which many qubits and a large dataset are necessary.
-Below, we introduce a new architecture of QCNN that can ideally decrease the required number of shots by $\mO(1/n)$ times, bringing QCNN close to realization.
+In terms of practicality, the QCNN is not easy to implement for large-scale problems requiring many qubits and a large dataset.
+Below, we present a new architecture of the QCNN that can ideally reduce the required number of shots by a factor of $\mO(1/n)$, bringing the QCNN closer to realization.